JESKTEK/DINERO/README.md

 ## Overview

 - *Name:* Dinero ("Money" in Spanish, inspired by "Denarius")
+- *Tech Stack:* Developed using Kotlin for the backend logic and XML for the user interface design.
+The app was built entirely in Android Studio, ensuring native performance and seamless integration with Android services.
 - *Mascot:* Avocado — symbolizing growth, patience, and financial maturity.
 - *Platform:* Android Application
 - *Core Mission:* Empower users with simple, comforting tools for effective budgeting and financial tracking.